wen10-git/CAP-research/README.md

 │  │   The  method used is the HF-site masking from AFF2024.
 │  │
 │  │
-│  ├── MSA.a3m  #Sequence alignment file
+│  ├── MSA.a3m  #Sequence alignment file.
 │  │
 │  ├── natbox.npy   #Local energy matrix of Rb02G0001032.
 │  │